-This project, funded by the EC within the strategic partnership agreement between CLGF and the EC, is focused on improving local governance and development in line with the EC's policy on empowering local authorities.
-In Southern Africa it will support local government organisations and institutions in the region to come together, share experience and develop a joint position on localising the SDGs, as well as build their capacity to interact with their national EC delegations.
-This project will also continue to support establishing more formal links and mechanisms of dialogue with SADC.
-The project will support one national pilot project on localising the SDGs through policy and practical actions at both the national and local level.
+This project, funded by the European Commission (EC) within the strategic partnership agreement between CLGF and the EC, focused on improving local governance and development in line with the EC's policy on empowering local authorities.
+In Southern Africa, the project supported local government organisations and institutions in the region to come together, share experience and develop a joint position on localising the SDGs, as well as build their capacity to interact with their national EC delegations.
+The project supported a pilot project on localising the SDGs through policy and practical actions at both the national and local level in Malawi.

-Strenthening capacity for local governance and service delivery in Zimbabwe
+Strengthening capacity of local governance and service delivery and enhancing local authorities' financial sustainability and local economic development in Zimbabwe (2015-2017)

-One of the flagship programmes and delivery mechanisms for supporting local government in the region was the Commonwealth Local Government Good Practice Scheme which, in Africa, ran from 1998 until 2011The programme facilitated partnership projects between local authorities Ghana and South Africa with counterparts in India and the United Kingdom, and ran alongside similar schemes in South Asia and the Pacific.
+One of the flagship projects and delivery mechanisms for supporting local government in the region was the Commonwealth Local Government Good Practice Scheme which, in Southern Africa, ran from 1998 until 2011.
+It facilitating partnership projects between local authorities in Australian, Canada, New Zealand, United Kingdom and partners in Ghana and South Africa, alongside similar schemes in South Asia and the Pacific.

-Projects included: the development of a job brokerage system; assistance in reviving heritage tourism through mobilisation of local stakeholders; economic development and tourism strategies; strengthening local government association lobbying and advocacy work; promoting community safety; supporting SMMEs; facilitating LED in the agricultural sector; establishing and integrated marketing and events bureau and attracting inward investment for job creation.
+Projects included: the development of a job brokerage system; assistance in reviving heritage tourism through mobilisation of local stakeholders; economic development and tourism strategies; strengthening local government association’s lobbying and advocacy work; promoting community safety; supporting SMMEs; facilitating LED in the agricultural sector; establishing an integrated marketing and events bureau; and attracting inward investment for job creation.